Ford Sigma engine: Zetec RoCam

 In 2000, Ford of Brazil developed a cheaper version of the Zetec-SE engine, to compete with the classic Volkswagen EA827 engine series known locally as Volkswagen AP (from Alta Performance, "High Performance" in English) engine in Brazil.
 It is 8v SOHC instead of 16v DOHC and its block is made of cast iron instead of aluminum.
 Also, its camshaft is driven by a chain instead of a belt.
 As a result this engine exhibits rougher behaviour, producing more vibration and noise.

 On the other hand, it has a superb torque output thanks to the addition of the RoCam (Rollifinger Camshaft) feature.
 It's also a much smaller engine than the SE version, which allowed it to be installed on the Ford Ka, replacing the Endura-E engine which by that time was considered underpowered and outdated.

 The engine also featured a new patented process for the aluminum head production, which resulted in a better alloy than those produced in Spain and UK, and at a lower production cost.

-In 2002 a supercharged 1.0–litre 95 PS version was released for the Ford Fiesta, to compete with the 1.0 Turbo 16v 112 PS version of the Volkswagen Gol.
+In 2002 a supercharged 1.0-litre 95 PS version was released for the Ford Fiesta, to compete with the 1.0 Turbo 16v 112 PS version of the Volkswagen Gol.

 In 2001 the Zetec RoCam engine was introduced in Europe, but labeled as Duratec 8v, for the Ka and Fiesta.
-Later a 1.6–litre version was also released for the SportKa and StreetKa.
+Later a 1.6-litre version was also released for the SportKa and StreetKa.
 The European versions of the engine are produced in the South Africa plant.

-In October/2004 a newer bi-fuel version was introduced labeled "1.6L Flex", capable of running on both petrol and ethanol, even mixed at any proportion.
-This version also featured a high compression ratio of 11.8:1 and "Compound High Turbulence" chambers, as used on the CHT engine.
+In October/2004 a newer bi-fuel version was introduced labeled "1.6 L Flex", capable of running on both petrol and ethanol, even mixed at any proportion.
+This version also featured a high compression ratio of 12.3:1 and "Compound High Turbulence" chambers, as used on the CHT engine.
+The 1.0 L Flex runs with a compression of 12.8:1.

 Currently, this engine powers nearly all Brazilian Ford models – except those with 2.0 litre engines – in many different variants: